What does the Detail Devil edit?

 When do I need to book?

-I’m usually booked four to six weeks in advance, but it can sometimes be up to three months in busy academic periods, so the sooner you contact me, the easier it will be for me to schedule your preferred dates and draw up a timeline for your completion.
+I can be fully booked four to six weeks in advance, but it can sometimes be up to three months in busy academic periods, so the sooner you contact me, the easier it will be for me to schedule your preferred dates and draw up a timeline for your completion.
 Let me know your deadline, and we can take it from there.

 What are your payment terms?